Fame came early for Reggaeton star Nicky Jam, and he admits he wasn't ready for it

 RIVERA: Although hits like this one made Nicky Jam and Daddy Yankee the kings of Puerto Rico, wherever Nicky Jam went, drugs followed.

 RIVERA: He stopped making music and struggled to hang onto odd jobs in San Juan's tourism industry.
 In 2007, he was offered a gig in Colombia - one that went so well, he decided to stay.
-While, back home, people made fun of him for being washed up, in Colombia, he was celebrated.
 Things were going well - that is, until the day after his 30th birthday in 2011.

-JAM: I called my dad and I just - I told him, yo, bro.
-I got to stop these Percs, bro, 'cause I'm going to die.
+NICKY JAM: I called my dad and I just - I told him, yo, bro, I got to stop these Percs (ph), bro, 'cause I'm going to die.

 JUAN DIEGO MEDINA: (Through interpreter) And that's where I come in.